Episode 77 - The Hunger Games (Gary Ross, 2012) (with Tarja Laine)

 • Bordwell, David.
 1985.
 Narration in the Fiction Film.
 London: Routledge.

 • Elsaesser, Thomas.
 2009.
 “The Mind-Game Film.”
-In Puzzle Films: Complex Storytelling in Contemporary Cinema, edited by Warren Buckland, 13-41.
+In Puzzle Films: Complex Storytelling in Contemporary Cinema, ed.
+Warren Buckland, 13-41.
 Oxford: Blackwell Publishing.

 • Krzywinska, Tanya.
 2006.
 “Blood Scythes, Festivals, Quests, and Backstories: World Creation and Rhetorics of Myth in World of Warcraft.”
 Games and Culture 1, no. 4: 383-396.